MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/organize-daily-work.md

 ### Set a dashboard as default

-To see a specific dashboard every time you sign in to [!INCLUDEDynamics 365 Sales, set it as the default.
+To see a specific dashboard every time you sign in to Dynamics 365 Marketing, set it as the default.
 To do this, open the dashboard, and on the command bar, select **Set as Default**.

 ### Entity dashboards